It is not easy to get away from food in today’s media-driven world.

 Then of course there is the Catch-22 of bariatric surgery – which you only need if you are seriously obese, but very often can’t have because, being obese, your heart won’t stand the strain of the anaesthetic and the trauma of the operation.
 Hypnotic gastric banding is always an option there.

 If you would like to tackle the excess weight that you are holding on to, give me a call now on 01444 459 433 or 07597 020 512.
-I work from Vinings Natural Health Centre in Haywards Heath, West Sussex, and from The Practice Rooms, Hove, East Sussex, and I am happy to have a chat to see how I might be able to help you – totally free and totally confidential.
+I work from Vinings Natural Health Centre in Haywards Heath, West Sussex, and I am happy to have a chat to see how I might be able to help you – totally free and totally confidential.